 There being no further business, Chairman Peterson called for a MOTION to adjourn.
 A MOTION was made, SECONDED, and the MOTION CARRIED UNANIMOUSLY BY VOICE VOTE.

 The meeting was adjourned at 9:22 a.m.

-Naomi Arlund-Roberts Secretary pro tem
+Naomi Arlund-Roberts Secretary pro tem Alumni Engagement at George Mason University

-DEVELOPMENT COMMITTEE
+BOARD OF VISITORS DEVELOPMENT COMMITTEE